hyunjimoon/tolzul/🔴sun/thesis/🐢🐢promise_vendor/🟣♻️🟧🔴adgc_🔴🟢🔵.md

-# uncertainty making under promise, promise making under uncertainty
+# uncertainty making under promise

 ## Abstract

 How should entrepreneurs calibrate their promises to maximize success?
 This paper develops a "promise vendor" model that prescribes optimal promise levels by adapting the newsvendor framework to entrepreneurial contexts.
 Unlike inventory decisions facing exogenous demand, entrepreneurial promises create the market conditions they must satisfy.
-We formalize two key costs: the failure cost of ambitious promises (sold but undelivered) and the opportunity cost of modest promises (deliverable but unsold).
+We formalize three key outcomes: not sold (cost C_ns), sold but not delivered (cost C_snd), and sold and delivered (value V_sd).
 The model shows how promise level φ affects market response through P(Sell|φ) = φ and delivery capability through P(Deliver|φ) = 1-φ.
-Using Tesla's choice between promising 150-mile versus 300-mile range in 2008, we derive conditions for optimal promises: ambitious when opportunity costs exceed failure costs (Cu > Co), modest when reversed (Co > Cu), and moderate when balanced (Cu ≈ Co).
+Using Tesla's choice between promising 150-mile versus 300-mile range in 2008, we derive conditions for optimal promises: ambitious when not-sold costs exceed sold-not-delivered costs (C_ns > C_snd), modest when reversed (C_snd > C_ns), and moderate when balanced (C_ns ≈ C_snd).
 The promise vendor framework provides entrepreneurs quantitative guidance for this fundamental strategic choice.

 ## 1. Introduction